chmouel/pipelines-as-code/docs/content/docs/install/github_apps.md

         --from-literal webhook.secret="WEBHOOK_SECRET"
 ```

-Lastly, install the App on any repos you'd like to use with Pipelines-as-Code.
+And finally, the last step – install the GitHub App on any Git repositories you want to use with Pipelines-as-Code.
+Go to your repo settings, find "GitHub Apps," and install the "OpenShift Pipelines" app you just created.

-## GitHub Enterprise
+## Got GitHub Enterprise?

-Pipelines-as-Code supports GitHub Enterprise.
+Pipelines-as-Code plays nicely with GitHub Enterprise too.

-You don't need to do anything special to get Pipelines as code working with
-GHE.
-Pipelines as code automatically detect the header as set from GHE and
-use the GHE API auth URL rather than the public GitHub.
+You really don't have to do anything special to make it work with GHE.
+Pipelines-as-Code is smart enough to detect if you're using GitHub Enterprise and will automatically use the right API endpoints for authentication instead of the public GitHub ones.
+Pretty neat, huh?